Shah Deniz gas field: Phase 2

-Out of total 10 bcm intended for Europe, 1 bcm will go to Bulgaria and Greece and the rest will go to buyers in other countries, mainly Italy.
+Out of a total of 10 bcm intended for Europe, 1 bcm will go to Bulgaria and Greece, and the rest will go to buyers in other countries, mainly Italy.

 The project will include two additional bridge-linked offshore gas platforms, undersea wells, and an expansion of the gas plant at Sangachal Terminal, at an estimated cost of at least $10 billion.

 The overall cost of Phase 2 expansion, including upstream and midstream stages (TANAP and TAP pipelines) is estimated to be around $45 billion.

 In December 2016, the Asian Development Bank approved a total of $1 billion in both public and private assistance to support the expansion of the Shah Deniz 2 field.
-The assistance was made up of a $500 million private-sector loan to the Southern Gas Corridor Closed Joint Stock Company and a $500 million sovereign-counterguaranteed partial credit guarantee.
+The assistance was made up of a $500 million private-sector loan to the Southern Gas Corridor Closed Joint Stock Company and a $500 million sovereign counter-guaranteed partial credit guarantee.
 This guarantee will back over $500 million in commercial loans from a consortium of banks to SCG.

-According to the 2017 year-end results, Azerbaijani Government has paid out more than $456 million in operational costs and approximately about $1.176 billion in capital costs on the project of Azeri Chiraq Guneshli in 2017.
+According to the 2017 year-end results, Azerbaijani Government has paid out more than $456 million in operational costs and approximately $1.176 billion in capital costs on the project of Azeri Chiraq Guneshli in 2017.

-An Agreement (which is amended and restated), was signed between Azerbaijani Government, and some international companies and SOCAR for working together on the project of Azeri Chirag Guneshli and Production Sharing on September 14, 2017, and this contract was confirmed by National Assembly of Azerbaijan on October 31.
+An Agreement (which is amended and restated), was signed between the Azerbaijani government and some international companies and SOCAR for working together on the project of Azeri Chirag Guneshli and production sharing on September 14, 2017, and this contract was confirmed by National Assembly of Azerbaijan on October 31.

 Total production of Azeri Chirag Guneshli was approximately 588,000 barrels per day including 51,000 b/d from platforms of Chirag, 137,000 b/d from platforms of Central Azeri, 124,000 b/d from platforms of West Azeri, 82,000 b/d from platforms of East Azeri, 117,000 b/d from platforms of Deepwater Gunashli, 77,000 b/d from platforms of West Chirag during a year (2017).

+As of May 2026, the production capacity of the field amounts to approximately 74.2 million cubic meters per day (27.1 billion cubic meters per year).